-TORONTO, Ont. – Scott Smith, chairman of the board and David Bradley, president of the Ontario Trucking Association have announced that Stephen Laskowski has been appointed to the position of vice president of the association.
+TORONTO, Ont.–Scott Smith, chairman of the board and David Bradley, president of the Ontario Trucking Association have announced that Stephen Laskowski has been appointed to the position of vice president of the association effective tomorrow.

 In his new position, Laskowski will take a leading role in the day-to-day operation and strategic planning of OTA.
 Laskowski joined OTA in 1994 and held progressively more responsible positions.
 In his most recent role, Laskowski served as assistant vice president.
 Known as a passionate and knowledgeable defender of industry interests, Laskowski is well regarded in industry and government circles.
 He has spent a significant amount of time in recent years on intermodal, environmental and tax issues.
 He has also built a solid understanding of issues at the major Ontario/U.S. border crossings.

 "Stephen has developed over the past ten years into an exceptional lobbyist and an effective manager.
 I know he will do a great job of handling his new responsibilities," said Bradley.